 Backup Your WordPress Database

-Now that we have your files backed up, let us move to the database itself.
+Now that we have your files backed up let us move to the database.

-For this, you’ll have to find phpMyAdmin which can vary where it is depending on the host.
-If you’re using a cPanel, it should be under ‘Database tools’, but you may also just find it in the dashboard of the cPanel.
+For this, you’ll have to find phpMyAdmin, which can vary where it depends on the host.
+If you’re using a cPanel, it should be under ‘Database tools, but you may also just find it in the dashboard of the cPanel.

-After you find it, log in and select the ‘Database’ tab which will show you all your databases.
-If you aren’t sure which database you are using because you used a third-party tool to install it, there’s actually an easy way to find out.
+After you find it, log in and select the ‘Database’ tab, which will show you all your databases.
+If you aren’t sure which database you are using because you used a third-party tool to install it, there’s an easy way to find out.

 Load up the file manager from the step above, log in to your server, and then find the wp-config.php file.
 Open it up by right-clicking on it and picking ‘view’ and try looking for something that looks like this:

-You’ll now want to select all these tables, either by shift-clicking on the first and last one or if there’s a ‘Check all’ box at the top.
-Then, click on the ‘export’ tab which will allow you to choose the export settings, and in this case, that means setting the export format to ‘SQL’.
+You’ll now want to select all these tables by shift-clicking on the first and last one or if there’s a ‘Check all’ box at the top.
+Then, click on the ‘export’ tab, which will allow you to choose the export settings, and in this case, that means setting the export format to ‘SQL’.

-Finally, click ‘Go’ or ‘Export’, which even one start’s the process, wait for the download to finish, and you’re done!
+Finally, click ‘Go’ or ‘Export,’ which starts the process.
+Wait for the download to finish, and you’re done!
 At that point, you’ll want to transfer the files to the Database subfolder you made earlier if you haven’t saved them directly there.

-If you want to prefer an automatic solution to create a full WordPress backup,
+If you want to prefer an automatic solution to create a complete WordPress backup,

 try out WP STAGING | PRO